SMTP TLS Checker

 ### What should a full SMTP TLS check confirm?

-It should confirm that each MX host accepts STARTTLS, presents a valid certificate, uses a matching hostname, and does not require insecure fallback.
+A server-side check should confirm that each MX host accepts STARTTLS, presents a valid certificate, uses a matching hostname, and does not require insecure fallback.